<< Yesterday

 2004 Major League Baseball announces Washington (DC) will become the Montreal Expos' new home in time for the 2005 season.
 The nation's capital, chosen over finalists including Las Vegas and Northern Virginia, will have baseball for the first time in 33 years since the expansion Senators left in 1971 to become the Texas Rangers.

-2004 Hours after MLB's announcing the franchise's impending shift to Washington, D.C., the Expos played their final game in Montreal, a 9-1 loss to Florida in front of 31,395 enthusiastic fans at Olympic Stadium.
+2004 Hours after MLB announced the franchise's impending shift to Washington, D.C., the Expos played their final game in Montreal, a 9-1 loss to Florida in front of 31,395 enthusiastic fans at Olympic Stadium.
 As part of the ceremonies, the team commemorates their unfinished 1994 season by unfurling a banner that reads "1994 Meilleure quipe du Baseball/Best Team in Baseball," a reference to the club's 74-40 record before the work stoppage ended the season and the city's hopes of playing in a World Series.

 2005 Staving off what would have been one of the worst collapses in baseball history, the White Sox clinch their first American League Central title since 2000, beating the Tigers at Detroit's Comerica Park, 4-2.
 The Pale Hose had watched their 15-game lead on August 1 shrink to only a game and a half over the rampaging Indians.